valldrac/sigh/README.md

 ### Q: Can I install it along with Signal?

 Yes, you can install and run both apps on the same device.
 The app identifier was changed to `Sigh` so they will not share storage or configuration.

+### Q: Can the app receive messages while locked?

+Yes, messages will be queued in the server until you enter your passphrase.

+Notifications are not displayed while locked.
+Android will still try to wake up the app every time a push notification is received, but as long as the content cannot be decrypted it will be ignored.

 ## Bugs